 Through the CDBG Housing Rehabilitation program, the City of Marietta addresses lead-based paint hazards.
-All homes built before 1978 that are receiving CDBG funds are tested for lead-based paint, and hazard reduction and abatement are performed as needed (also depending on the amount of funds invested in the project).
+All homes built before 1978 that are receiving CDBG funds are tested for lead-based paint, and hazard reduction and abatement are performed as needed (depending on the amount of funding invested in the project).
 The City continues to consider the reduction of lead-based paint hazards a priority and complies with HUD's Lead-Safe Housing Rule.
-Multiple homes were tested for Lead Based Paint in PY22, and one home received LBP Risk Reduction activities.
+Multiple homes were tested for Lead Based Paint in PY23, and three homes received LBP Risk Reduction activities.